georgeonalo/rentzone-github-actions-terraform-ecs-project/README.md

    - ECS Fargate
    - ECR
    - Route 53
-   - Auto Scalimg Groups and more.
+   - Auto Scaling Groups and more.

 3. Containerizing applications with Docker and pushing the image to registries like Amazon ECR.